Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 Step 3: Run the Cleaning Cycle

-- Refill the water reservoir of your Newair AI-215 SS with distilled water to the maximum fill line (typically 2.6 liters)
+- Refill the water reservoir with distilled water up to the maximum fill line (typically 2.6 liters).

-- Mix the solution thoroughly by gently stirring the water in the reservoir
+- Mix the solution thoroughly by gently stirring the water in the reservoir.

-- Allow one complete ice-making cycle to run—the cleaner will pump through the system, dissolving mineral deposits on the evaporator prongs and throughout the internal water lines of your Newair AI-215 SS
+- Let one complete ice-making cycle run—the cleaner will pump through the system, dissolving mineral deposits on the evaporator prongs and throughout the internal water lines.

-- Discard the ice batch (it contains cleaning solution)
+- Discard the ice batch (it contains cleaning solution).

 Step 4: Rinse the System

-Thorough rinsing removes all cleaning solution residue from your Newair AI-215 SS:
+Rinsing thoroughly removes all cleaning solution residue from your Newair AI-215 SS:

-- Refill with fresh distilled water only (no cleaner)
+- Refill with fresh distilled water only (no cleaner).

-- Plug in the Newair AI-215 SS and run a complete ice-making cycle
+- Plug in the Newair AI-215 SS and run a complete ice-making cycle.

-- Discard this batch of ice
+- Discard this batch of ice.

-- Repeat the rinse cycle a second time—run one more complete cycle with fresh distilled water
+- Repeat the rinse cycle a second time—run one more complete cycle with fresh distilled water.

-- Discard this ice batch as well
+- Discard this ice batch as well.

 Step 5: Manual Interior Cleaning